-Any officer may be elected to fill another office; if that officer accepts the second, that officer ipso facto resigns the one formerly held, to which some other member must be elected.
+Any officer may be elected to fill another office; if he accepts the second, he ipso facto resigns the one he formerly held, to which some other member must be elected.
 (1851)

-No officer shall be deprived of office for neglect of duty or failure to uphold the oath of office unless by the vote of two-thirds of the Active Members of the Society.
-Upon the written petition of at least one-third of the active members of the Society or upon the written petition of at least two thirds of the voting officers, the president may entertain a motion at a regularly-scheduled business meeting to deprive any officer but the president of office by recall.
+No officer shall be deprived of his office for neglect of duty or failure to uphold his oath unless by the vote of two-thirds of the Active Members of the Society.
+Upon the written petition of at least one-third of the active members of the Society or upon the written petition of at least two thirds of the voting officer, the president may entertain a motion at a regularly-scheduled business meeting to deprive an officer of his office by recall.
 At least one week’s notice of the president’s intent to entertain such a motion shall be given to all undergraduate members, both active and non-active.
-The President shall instruct members that their consideration of depriving an officer of office by recall may only be made on the merits of the charge that said officer neglected the duty of office or the charge that said officer failed to uphold the oath of office, or both charges.
+The President shall instruct members that their consideration of depriving an officer of his office by recall may only be made on the merits of the charge that he neglected the duty of his office or the charge that he failed to uphold his oath, or both charges.
 The recall of an officer will result in a permanent vacancy of that office, which shall be filled by election at the next regularly-scheduled business meeting, pursuant to Article IV, Section 1, Subsection 8.
-(1851, 2004, 2013, 2015)
+(1851, 2004, 2013)

 All officers shall, before leaving, deliver to the Chancellor or their successor all papers of the Society that belong to their office.
 (1901, 2005)

 ARTICLE V: OFFICERS

 Section 1: The Moderator (to be chosen by members occasionally to serve ad hoc as, for example impartial judges of debates et al.)